-The operation of the proposed development will introduce buildings of 14 storeys (northern block) and 15, 17 and 20 storeys (southern block).
+The operation of the proposed development will introduce buildings of up to 14 storeys (on the northern parcel) and up to 12 storeys (on the southern parcel).
 Due to the proximity of nearby sensitive receptors and the height there is the potential for the proposed development to affect surrounding receptors.
-Some properties may be adversely affected by the proposed development, however given the number of receptors and the site's urban location, the effects are not considered to be significant.
+Supporting information notes that there may be changes to the duration and quality of daylight and sunlight as well as the incidence and duration of overshadowing experienced by surrounding sensitive receptors on completion of the development, and a potential increased level of light pollution from internal and external lighting schemes of the proposed development.